One-shot Style Transfer LLM log-probabilities for Authorship Attribution and Verification: Experimental results

 For authorship verification (AV), we evaluate on the 2020 and 2021 editions of the PAN AV shared task~\cite{bischoff2020ImportanceSuppressing, bevendorff2020PAN20Authorship}, which focus on fanfiction.
 In addition, we construct AV datasets from the PAN style-change detection tasks of 2022–2024~\cite{zangerle2022PAN22Authorship, zangerle2023PAN23MultiAuthor, zangerle2024PAN24MultiAuthor}.
 The 2022 edition contains StackExchange posts, while the 2023 and 2024 editions comprise Reddit posts and explicitly control for topic, thereby preventing detectors from exploiting semantic information.

 As in authorship attribution (AA), we compare against the STAR baseline~\cite{huertas-tato2024Understandingwriting}.
-Given that AV requires less context in LLM prompts than AA, we additionally include LIP~\cite{huang2024CanLarge} and PromptAV~\cite{hung2023WhoWrote} with a 24B Mistral LLM as zero-shot baselines.
+We include LIP~\cite{huang2024CanLarge} and PromptAV~\cite{hung2023WhoWrote} with a 24B Mistral LLM as zero-shot baselines.
 For STAR and OSST-based methods, we select a decision boundary with 2000 examples from the training set.

 For nOSST methods, we focus on LLaMA base models, as they consistently outperform Gemma models at comparable scales, and we further include a 24B Mistral model to test larger-capacity base models.
 In the nOSST-RS setting, we use 10 anchors sampled in-distribution from the training set.